devops-surya/devops-training/Fast_Track_April_2022/Terraform/Terraform.md

 <br/>

 ## Provisioners in terrafrom
 * Provisioners are used to execute scripts on a local or remote machine as part of resource creation or destruction.
-Provisioners can be used to bootstrap a resource, cleanup before destroy, run configuration management, etc.
+Provisioners can be cleanup before destroy, run configuration management, etc..
 * __Terraform Provisionerss__ -- [REFERHERE](https://www.terraform.io/language/resources/provisioners/syntax)
 # Terraform provisioning :
 * You are assigned with task of creating a vm and installing the necessary softwares init.